regulate-tech/nhstech/docs/_posts/2025-10-07-medical-records-comments.md

 So, as a patient-payer I want to maximise the direct and indirect benefits, and to minimise the direct and indirect costs.

-Thinking now about professional biases, there is an old saying - ìif you've only got a hammer, everything looks like a nailî - that we should keep in mind.
+Thinking now about professional biases, there is an old saying - ‚Äúif you've only got a hammer, everything looks like a nail‚Äù - that we should keep in mind.
 We all have a tendency to look at things through our area of expertise.

-I'm a geek and I look at everything through the lens of ìwhat kind of I.T system could I build to improve this thing?î
+I'm a geek and I look at everything through the lens of ‚Äúwhat kind of I.T system could I build to improve this thing?‚Äù

 But digitisation should never be seen as an end goal in and of itself.
 It is rather a means to a particular end, and in this case, that end is good health outcomes at the best possible cost.

 The digitisation is not the goal, however much I as a geek think that it is.
 So, what we often do in digital health is bring in clinicians to help out.
-And then we end up with something that's a bit better because the geeksí enthusiasm is tempered by the clinicians.
+And then we end up with something that's a bit better because the geeks‚Äô enthusiasm is tempered by the clinicians.

 But the clinicians have their own hammer, as they naturally focus on the clinical treatments, and we may still need other tools for a complete solution.